Boggs Mountain Demonstration State Forest: History

-In December 1949 the California Department of Forests (CDF), now officially renamed Cal-Fire, purchased 3432 acre of land and timber on the mountain for $38,000.
+In December 1949 the California Division of Forestry (CDF), now officially renamed Cal-Fire, purchased 3432 acre of land and timber on the mountain for $38,000.

 The price was so low because the land held no timber of commercial value.

 The state bought the land from the Calso Company for $20,600, and bought most of the timber between 16 and 29 in diameter at breast height from the Setzer Forest Products Company for $18,100.

 Setzer completed cutting the remaining timber in 1950, and In 1954 all timber interests and titles were conveyed to the state.

 In the early years the state undertook limited inventory and mapping, but no timber was harvested.

 Cliff Fago became the first permanent forest manager in 1965, and completed the inventory.

 Between 1966 and 1976 the remaining old growth timber was removed.

 The Valley Fire of 6 October 2015 burned many of the trees.

 The fire killed about 80% of the mature trees on the mountain and 95% of the regeneration growth in the understory.

 Cal-Fire undertook a reforestation plan of 3100 acre of the state park.

 Thousands of dead trees were logged.
 Those with lumber value were sold, and the others piled up for burning in the future when conditions were safe.

 Natural regeneration included bracken, coffeeberry (Frangula californica), wild rose (Rosa californica), squaw carpet (Ceanothus prostratus), yerba buena, wild iris, dogwood (Cornus), madrone (Arbutus), and non-native, invasive Scotch broom (Cytisus scoparius).

 In March 2017 about 312,000 eight-inch (200 mm) seedlings of Douglas fir, ponderosa pine and sugar pine had been planted, spaced at 13 ft intervals.

 This was about one third of the planned plantings for the next two years.

 It would take ten years before the trees reached heights of 10 ft.

 In all, Cal-Fire planted almost 703,000 tree seedlings. including ponderosa pine, Douglas fir, sugar pine, incense cedar, and giant sequoia (Sequoiadendron giganteum).